DataxEnv/environmental-health-analysis/README.md

 1. To analyze the distribution and yearly trend of PM2.5 concentrations in Lagos, Abuja, Port Harcourt, and Kano between 2018 and 2023.
 2. To identify the cities with the highest PM2.5 exposure.
 3. To examine the relationship between PM2.5 levels and respiratory disease rates, using correlation and visual analysis.
-4. To assess how changes in PM2.5 concentration influence respiratory health outcomes, highlighting the strength and direction of their association.

 ## Methodology